msr-quarc/Liquid/GettingStarted.md

 ## Registration (Optional)

-While LIQUi|> is free, we do request that you register so that we can track how many people are using it.
+While LIQ𝑈𝑖|⟩ is free, we do request that you register so that we can track how many people are using it.
 To do this you will need to submit a registration request email to our LISTSERV, which will reply with a registration command.
-If you don't register, your copy of LIQUi|> will run, but will print a nag message at the top of every run.
+If you don't register, your copy of LIQ𝑈𝑖|⟩ will run, but will print a nag message at the top of every run.

 The LISTSERV is at LISTSERV@lists.research.microsoft.com.
 The email body for your registration should contain:
 ```
 /REG
 ```
-You will receive a reply email that will contain a command you can copy and paste into a command window to register your copy of LIQUi|>.
+You will receive a reply email that will contain a command you can copy and paste into a command window to register your copy of LIQ𝑈𝑖|⟩.
 The response will look something like:
 ```
 > /REG